-(1) Based on information provided by Mr. Tenney.
-Total shares of Common Stock owned by Mr. Tenney include 3,120 shares which are held in trust under the terms of the Unitil Tax Deferred Savings and Investment Plan (401(k)").
-(See Other Compensation Arrangements").
+(1) Based on information provided by Mr.Tenney.Total shares of Common Stock owned by Mr.Tenney include 3,034 shares which are held in trust under the terms of the Unitil Tax Deferred Savings and Investment Plan ("401(k)").
+(See "Other Compensation Arrangements").
 Mr. Tenney has voting power only with respect to the shares credited to his account.
 Mr. Tenney is the former Chairman and CEO and a former Director of the Company.
 Mr. Tenney retired from the Board of Directors in April, 1999.
+Mr. Tenney is current Director Charles H. Tenney III's father.
+(See "Information About Directors Whose Terms of Office Continue.")

-The eleven Directors and the officers of Unitil as a group have beneficial ownership as of February 22, 2001, of 71,968 shares (1.52%) of Common Stock, of which they have direct beneficial ownership of 53,867 shares (1.14%), which excludes options to purchase 151,958 shares (3.21%) pursuant to the exercise of those options, and indirect beneficial ownership of 18,101 shares (0.38%).
+The eleven Directors and the officers of Unitil as a group have beneficial ownership as of February 21, 2002, of 75,144 shares (1.58%) of Common Stock, of which they have direct beneficial ownership of 55,993 shares (1.18%), which excludes options to purchase 153,496 shares (3.24%) pursuant to the exercise of those options, and indirect beneficial ownership of 19,151 shares (0.40%).
 To the knowledge of Unitil, each Director and each officer has voting and investment power with respect to the shares directly owned.
-With regard to certain of the indirect beneficial ownership by said group, see the footnotes to the table contained in the section of this proxy statement entitled As to the Election of Directors" setting forth certain information about the Directors of Unitil.
+With regard to certain of the indirect beneficial ownership by said group, see the footnotes to the table contained in the section of this proxy statement entitled "As to the Election of Directors" setting forth certain information about the Directors of Unitil.